python/cpython/Doc/library/webbrowser.rst

    equivalent to :func:`open_new`.

-.. function:: get([name])
+.. function:: get(using=None)

-   Return a controller object for the browser type *name*.
-If *name* is empty, return a controller for a default browser appropriate to the caller's environment.
+   Return a controller object for the browser type *using*.
+If *using* is ``None``, return a controller for a default browser appropriate to the caller's environment.

-.. function:: register(name, constructor[, instance])
+.. function:: register(name, constructor, instance=None)

    Register the browser type *name*.
 Once a browser type is registered, the :func:`get` function can return a controller for that browser type.
 If